How synthesizer pioneer Bob Moog brought electronic music to the masses

 With today’s software-defined digital media, it’s harder to appreciate the naked physics of early electronic music and the radical transformation that manipulating these forces enabled.
 “Nothing fazes the students now,” says Richard Boulanger, professor of electronic production and design at the Berklee College of Music in Boston, and a protégée of both Moog and Pearlman.
 “We’re transforming their voices and turning trash cans into drum kits, and we’re sounding like aliens just when we cough.”

-But “when we first heard the sound of a Moog synthesizer in the late sixties and early seventies . . . it just blew your mind,” says Boulanger.
+But “when we first heard the sound of a Moog synthesizer in the late ’60s and early ’70s . . . it just blew your mind,” says Boulanger.
 “It was like the sound of the future.”
 Indeed it was: Today, Moog synthesizers are standard kit for many leading musicians, from Kanye to Lady Gaga.

 Moog for the masses